 Lead assessors

 Appointment of lead assessors will be by invitation by the Chairman of IECEx from the existing pool of assessors.
-Each new lead assessor will be required to initially lead one assessment under supervision of an existing lead assessor, prior to being recommended for appointment as a lead assessor.
-The Chairman of IECEx may consult with WG4 as part of the process of making a decision on the appointment of a lead assessor.
+Each new lead assessor will be required to initially lead at least one assessment under supervision of an existing lead assessor, prior to being recommended for appointment as a lead assessor.
+The Chairman of IECEx may consult with ExAG Convenor as part of the process of making a decision on the appointment of a lead assessor.

 Lead assessors are expected to be able to demonstrate the ability to lead ISO 9001 audits.
 For example, a lead auditor with an ExCB body auditing to ISO/IEC 80079-34 would meet this requirement.